sajjadpoores/js-dijkstra-shortest-path/README.md

 # The Challenge
 The provided code is meant to solve an online challenge.
-The challenge is to find the shortest path from each house to each market.
+The challenge is to find the shortest path.
+In this challenge there are several entities: Houses, Markets, Bridges, and Piers.
 There are bridges and piers in between houses and markets.
-For each road there is a weight and we must find the minimum path for each house to each market.
+For each road there is a weight and the goals is find the minimum path for each house to each market.

 ## Solution
 solution is provided in a few steps: